SS American Legion: Rescue mission

 American Legion, still lay off "Red" Beach in the predawn hours of the 9th, too, and began observing heavy gunfire commencing at 01:48 to the northwestward.
 Lookouts also saw flares and tracers, with parachute flares brightly lighting up the area to the northeastward.
 Transport Group "X-ray" ceased discharging cargo and darkened ship, remaining shut down for the rest of the night, crews at general quarters.
 American Legion's men did not know it at the time, but they were witnessing the disastrous Battle of Savo Island, in which three American heavy cruisers were sunk, one American heavy cruiser damaged and an Australian heavy cruiser sunk.

 The next morning, the transport began embarking survivors from the sunken heavy cruiser USS Quincy and from the destroyer USS Ellet, completing the transfer by 14:00.
 Within a half-hour, American Legion got underway, the majority of her cargo having been unloaded by her busy boat crews who had labored almost continuously since the 7th with almost no sleep and subsisting only on sandwiches and coffee.
 She left behind one officer and 19 enlisted men as part of the burgeoning naval base at Guadalcanal, having transferred them on the evening of the 8th.

 American Legion, with the rest of the amphibious ships of TF 62, then proceeded to Nouméa, New Caledonia, which she reached on 13 August.
 Soon afterwards she transferred her Quincy survivors to the auxiliary USS Argonne and the transport USS Wharton.

 Supply runs

 Over the next several months, American Legion carried out a series of supply runs, including as ports of call Guadalcanal;Tulagi; Auckland, New Zealand; Nouméa; Brisbane, Australia; and Espiritu Santo, in the New Hebrides.
 She arrived at Brisbane on New Year's Day 1943 and sailed soon afterwards for Melbourne, Australia; thence she proceeded to Tongatapu, Pago Pago, Espiritu Santo, and Guadalcanal.
 Early in this period, on 1 February 1943, the ship was reclassified to an attack transport APA-17.
-She then carried out a series of training landings at Naval Base Upolu, Upolu, American Samoa, between 9 April and 10 May 1943, and then later at New Zealand, at Paekakariki, between 13 and 16 June.
+She then carried out a series of training landings at Naval Base Upolu, Upolu, American Samoa, between 9 April and 10 May 1943, and then later at New Zealand, at Paekākāriki, between 13 and 16 June.
 While there, a landing accident claimed the lives of one officer and nine enlisted men when one of American Legion's landing boats capsized in a heavy surf.